tgriesser/opinionated-telemetry/README.md

 #### Interaction with collapse

-If a span has both `collapse: true` (from instrumentation hooks) and a `shouldDrop` callback, collapse takes priority.
-The conditional buffer is flushed with reparenting to the collapse target.
+If a span has both `collapse` and `shouldDrop` — whether from `instrumentationHooks[scope].collapse: true`, or from `onStart` returning both `{ collapse: true, shouldDrop }` — collapse takes priority and `shouldDrop` is ignored.
+The span is dropped immediately with attribute inheritance, and any conditional buffer is flushed with reparenting to the collapse target.

 ### Trace Counters